dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ### Bus

 When you design a professional schematic, perhaps it will use a lot of wires.
-If you wiring one by one, much time would be wasted, and then you need to use `Bus`.
+If you're wiring one by one, much time would be wasted, and then you need to use `Bus`.

 ![](images/228_Schematic_Bus.png)

 ### Bus Entry

-If you decide to wire with `Bus` , the `Bus Entry` must connect to Bus and other nets with wires. such as above image.
+If you decide to wire with `Bus` , the `Bus Entry` must connect to Bus and other nets with wires. such as in the above image.

 ### Net Label

 **NetLabel and NetFlag**

-**NetLabel** can be used to give your wires names to help you find them and identify any mis-connections.
-You can find the **NetLabel** from the Wiring Tools palette or using the `N` hotkey.
-When selecting the netlabel, you will find it’s attributes in the right hand Properties panel:
+**NetLabel** can be used to give your wires names to help you find them and identify any misconnections.
+You can find the **NetLabel** from the Wiring Tools palette or by using the `N` hotkey.
+When selecting the netlabel, you will find its attributes in the right hand Properties panel:

 ![](images/053_Schematic_NetLabel.gif)

-You can change it’s name and colour.
-If you only want to change it’s name, it may be easier to just double click the netlabel.
+You can change its name and colour.
+If you only want to change its name, it may be easier to just double click the netlabel.

 ### Net Flag

 **NetFlag** is the same as NetLabel, you can find the NetFlag from the Wiring Tools palette or using the `Ctrl+G` hotkeys for **GND** or `Ctrl+Q` for **VCC**.
-You can also change it’s name, for example from **VCC** to **VDD**:
+You can also change its name, for example from **VCC** to **VDD**:

 ![](images/054_Schematic_NetFlag.png)

-The screen shot below is after adding NetLabels
+The screenshot below is after adding NetLabels

 -	indicated by the little **egg marks**
--	and a **GND** NetFlag
+  -and a **GND** NetFlag

 This schematic is almost finished.